-Participation in the share-based payment program (Long Term Incentive Program, "LTIP") by the issuing of rights is limited a.
-The LTIP performance rights will vest dependent upon the outcome of cost and earnings per share targets.
-The rights are split b.
-The current Chief Executive Officer and Chair of the Executive Committee's performance rights were granted on 31 July 2020
+- (a) The LTIP performance rights will vest dependent upon the outcome of cost and earnings per share targets.
+The rights are split 40% and 60% respectively to these conditions. - (b) The current Chief Executive Officer and Chair of the Executive Committee's performance rights were granted on 31 July 2020 after approval by shareholders at the AGM.
+All other senior executives were granted on 1 January 2020.